1-800-550-5538

 Additional information on the first page includes Neighborhood Characteristics, Housing Trends, Market Housing Prices, Age Range, and Land Usage Percentage (in the area).
 All these items fall under the category of “Neighborhood.”

 The next major category on page one of the appraisal report is “Site.”
-This category covers the dimensions of the land in which the home was built and what utilities are connected to the property.
-It also says if your home is in a FEMA Flood Zone or not.
+This category covers the dimensions of the land on which the home was built and what utilities are connected to the property.
+It also states whether the home is in a FEMA Flood Zone.

 After that, the next category is “Improvements.”

-In this category, the appraiser can provide written information on the “additional features” of the property, which include things like special energy-efficient items.
+In this category, the appraiser can provide written information on the property’s ” additional features, ” including things like special energy-efficient items.
 There is an area to describe the property’s condition and if there are any physical deficiencies with the property.

 Lastly, this section includes an area that states if the property conforms to the rest of the neighborhood.